bmad4ever/comfyui_wfc_like/README.md

 ### GenParallel

-Similar to *Generate* node, however, different generations can be executed in parallel when using lists as inputs.
+Similar to *Generate* node, however, different generations can be executed in parallel when using lists as input.

 `max_parallel_tasks` defines the maximum number of generations that can run simultaneously.